MicrosoftDocs/azure-dev-docs/articles/terraform/includes/authenticate-to-azure.md

 1. To create a service principal, log in to Azure.
 After [authenticating to Azure via a Microsoft account](#authenticate-to-azure-via-a-microsoft-account), return here.

 1. If you're creating a service principal from Git Bash, set the `MSYS_NO_PATHCONV` environment variable.
-(This step is not necessary if you're using Cloud Shell.)
+(This step isn't necessary if you're using Cloud Shell.)

     ```bash
     export MSYS_NO_PATHCONV=1